LSSTDESC/desc-wfmon/desc/sysmon/README.md

 This python module provides for system-level monitoring of CPU and memory usage and disk and network I/O.
-It inclues a reporter to collect data at regular intervals and (soon) tools to examine and plot that data.
+It includes a reporter to collect data at regular intervals.
+The output is a csv file which is easily read into a dataframe (*pandas.read_csv*).
+Examples making plots using this data and that from the parsl process monitor can be found in the [monexp notebook](../../ipynb/monexp.ipynb).

 ## Reporter